areologist/ng1-components/readme.md

 # Angular 1.5 Component Generator

 Gulp infrastructure for cranking out new components from CLI.
-To be added to projects and customized.
+To be added to projects, customized, and extended.

 Takes templates in `templates/` folder, interpolates provided component name, and copies to `client/app/components/` (by default).